 But suctioning the tube is more complicated than simply suctioning the oral or nasal cavity.
 For one thing, it requires adequate negative pressure from a reliable portable suction unit.
 It also requires different equipment and special technique, and it poses specific dangers that oral/nasal suctioning does not.
 So let’s review the steps involved in suctioning the endotracheal tube.

 Before you begin the procedure, it is important to preoxygenate your patient.
 One of the greatest dangers of suctioning is hypoxia.
-By preoxygenating your patient with 100 percent 02 and avoiding prolonged suctioning, you reduce the risk of hypoxia and can maintain adequate oxygen saturation (over 94 percent).
+By preoxygenating your patient with 100 percent 02 and avoiding prolonged suctioning, you reduce the risk of hypoxia and can maintain adequate oxygen saturation–from 95% to 100%.

 - Maintain universal precautions.